MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-subscriptions.md

 **Example 2:** To send notifications of new alerts with a critical severity and high priority to your IT Operations team, you create a subscription using the condition **of Critical severity**, **of a High priority**, **with New (0) resolution state**, and select your subscriber representing the IT Operations team.

-In the first example, the UNIX administrator would be notified of alerts raised by the operating system on a UNIX computer, as well as any other alerts that are raised by a UNIX computer.
+In the first example, the UNIX administrator would be notified of alerts raised by the operating system on a UNIX computer, and any other alerts that are raised by a UNIX computer.
 In the second example, the notifications would only be sent when new alerts are raised with critical severity and high priority.

 ## To create a notification subscription as an administrator